 Since writing the script for Reservation Road, Schwartz has become an accomplished writer for film and Television as well as a novelist.
 In 2018, he was nominated for a Writers Guild of America Award for Outstanding Writing for his work as a screenwriter of HBO Films’ The Wizard of Lies, starring Robert De Niro and Michelle Pfeiffer.

-Schwartz has taught fiction writing at Harvard, The University of Iowa Writers’ Workshop, and Sarah Lawrence College, and he is the longtime Literary Director of the Sun Valley Writers’ Conference, one of the leading literary festivals in the United States.
+Schwartz has taught fiction writing at Harvard, The University of Iowa Writers’ Workshop, and Sarah Lawrence College.
+He is the longtime Literary Director of the Sun Valley Writers’ Conference, one of the leading literary festivals in the United States, and the host and co-producer of the literary podcast Beyond the Page: The Best of the Sun Valley Writers’ Conference

 He lives in Brooklyn, NY and Salisbury, CT with his wife, screenwriter and food writer Aleksandra Crapanzano, and their son Garrick.